GUEBI-AI/SAFE-DRIVE-AI/README.md

 An intelligent road safety system that detects and alerts drivers to potential hazards in real-time using computer vision and artificial intelligence.

 ### Key Features
-- Real-time vehicle, pedestrian, and obstacle detection
+- project 1 : Real-time vehicle, pedestrian, and obstacle detection
-- Distance measurement and collision risk calculation
+- project 2 : Hazard prediction and warning system
-- Hazard prediction and warning system
+- project 3 : Distance measurement and collision risk calculation
-- Adaptive detection for various weather and lighting conditions
+- project 4 : Adaptive detection for various weather and lighting conditions

 ## Getting Started